What is aortic stenosis and how does TAVR help treat it?

 From a patient’s perspective, there are many advantages to TAVR and the SAPIEN 3.
 “There are better outcomes, there is a lower risk of stroke and the catheter is smaller so it can be used on a wider range of patients,” Dr. Schmitz said.
 “And recovery is easier than with open-heart surgery because the chest doesn’t have to be opened.”
 In fact, the time spent in the operating room, hospital and to recover is considerably less with TAVR.

 Statistics show the average age of a patient undergoing a TAVR procedure is 82.
 Thirty-three percent have had heart bypass surgery in the past.

 The TAVR team includes interventional cardiologists, cardiothoracic surgeons, anesthesiologists, imaging specialists and cath lab and operating room staff.
-Dr. Schmitz works collaboratively with John Kelemen, MD and Mark Stout, MD, both cardiothoracic surgeons practicing at Waukesha Memorial as part of ProHealth Care’s partnership with Indiana University Health, to determine whether a person is a candidate for TAVR.
+Dr. Schmitz works collaboratively with Jagdeep Sabharwal, MD, another interventional cardiologist, as well as cardiothoracic surgeons Arthur Coffey, MD, and Mark Stout, MD, to determine whether a person is a candidate for TAVR.

 “The SAPIEN 3 has the best procedural outcomes so far,” says Dr. Schmitz.
 “I am pleased to offer TAVR as a treatment option for my patients and to allow them to have the procedure done at a local hospital that they know and trust.
 That makes a big difference.”